Am I Lowering My Credit Score With Multiple Loan Applications?

 What lenders can see when you apply

 If your record shows repeated applications in a short space of time, especially while you already owe money on several accounts, a lender may treat that as a warning sign.
 It can suggest urgency, rising debt pressure, or difficulty accessing credit elsewhere.
-Even where the score impact itself is modest, the underwriting decision can still become stricter.
+Even where the score impact itself is modest, the approval decision can still become stricter.

 Why multiple applications can be risky